achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 ------
 * Describes himself as a mutt (from a racial/ethnic perspective)
 * Possible sociopath
+* Veteran
 * Crazy cheshire-cat like grin
 * Knows booby traps and can spot and disarm them
+* Can pick locks too
+* Very stealthy
 * Boxer's physique
 * Associate of Cason Stadler (Iraq war buddy?)
+* Will shoot an unarmed foe

 Vanilla Ride
 ------------